Why a compliance-based mindset will fail

 With the buy-in you receive, ensure that non-technical decision makers have all the necessary information to be able to make informed decisions based on the risk their strategy brings.

-New tools are necessary to empower a risk-focused organization
+The tools necessary For a risk-focused organization

 GRC to IRM solutions

-Strategy: enables implementation of a framework as well as iterations based on improvements made over time
+- Strategy - enables implementation of a framework as well as iterations based on improvements made over time

-Assessment: allows for the breakdown and assignment of risks
+- Assessment - allows for the breakdown and assignment of risks

-Response: tracks the implementation of controls to mitigate risk
+- Response - tracks the implementation of controls to mitigate risk

-Communication and reporting: empowers a CISO to share this information with technical and non-technical stakeholders throughout the organization
+- Communication and reporting - empowers a CISO to share this information with technical and non-technical stakeholders throughout the organization

-Monitoring: allows for the identification and implementation of processes that track set governance objectives, risk ownership and accountability, and compliance with policies and decisions that are set through the governance process and risk associated with those objectives along with the effectiveness of risk mitigation and controls
+- Monitoring - allows for the identification and implementation of processes that track set governance objectives, risk ownership and accountability, and compliance with policies and decisions that are set through the governance process and risk associated with those objectives along with the effectiveness of risk mitigation and controls

 A shift in strategy requires a shift in technology solution